 Sending generic emails

-If you are looking to drive responses through your email conversations then you have to stop sending out generic emails to customers.
+If you want to drive responses through your email conversations, you have to stop sending out generic emails to customers.
 Segmentation is indispensable for target email marketing.
-For instance, if you have customers who shop with your brand in brick-and-mortar stores while some others shop on online stores, a generic email will leave them confused.
-It does not help if you send online shoppers emails about sales that are happening in your brick-and-mortar stores and vice versa.
-Other factors that should be taken into account as a part of your email segmentation strategy is age, gender, and customer loyalty.
-Customers who fall under the student group are likely to look for sales and discounts while those who are working would be willing to splurge in the luxury section.
-Similarly, if you have customers who have shopped with you only once, bombarding them with emails will probably make them flee.
-On the other hand, customers who have been shopping with your brand for a while now will be more willing to responding to feedback emails.
+For instance, if you have customers who shop with your brand at brick-and-mortar stores while others shop online, a generic email will leave them confused.
+It does not help if you send online shoppers emails about sales at your brick-and-mortar stores and vice versa.